steve-anunknown/Just-AI/README.md

 that contain a lot of human factors and data unable to just be broken down to variables require special attention.
 In addition, the manner in which "weight" is attributed to the different characteristics that are, ultimately, been used has to be constantly reviewed in order to ensure that the system is, indeed, fair and up-to-date.
-Furthermore, issues of privacy are being raised, not only regarding the participants but potentially the legal stuff as well.
+Furthermore, issues of privacy are being raised, not only regarding the participants but potentially the legal personel as well.
 Finally, it is of utmost importance that the system is secure and that the different variables and co-efficients that make up the results cannot be tampered with.

 ## What's next